Allan-Ofula/SmartPath-Personalized-Career-Recommendation-Engine/README.md

 - Moringa School – for providing the learning foundation and project framework.
 - O*NET (Occupational Information Network) – for the rich job dataset that powers this recommendation engine.
 - Career Development Theorists – especially John Holland, for the RIASEC model.
+- Our Moringa School instructors:
+   - Mildred Jepkosgei
+   - Brian Chacha
+   - Antony Muiko
-- Our instructors Mildred Jepkosgei and Brian Chacha (Moringa School) – for mentorship and support in fostering innovative talent.
+for  the mentorship and support in fostering innovative talent.
 This work reflects a growing commitment to applying data science in empowering youth, career clarity, and digital transformation in Africa.

 ---

 ## Authors